-To edit a discovered device, click on the "•••" icon on the row for the device as shown in Figure 18 and select the Edit option.
-This allow Network configuration of a device to be changed as shown in Figure 19.
+To edit a discovered device, click on the "•••" icon on the row for the device and select the Edit option.
+This allows the Network configuration of a device to be changed as shown in Figure 6-2.
 Typically, this is used to change a device from its default IP address to a unique address.